nayyarv/deprecated-blog/content/pages/resume.md

 ## WORK EXPERIENCE

-### Senior Machine Learning Engineer, Dec 2018 - Present
+### Senior Research Engineer, Dec 2018 - Present
-*Advanced Technology Group, Dolby Laboratories, Sydney*
+*Technology Incubation, Dolby Laboratories, Sydney*

 - Developing SOTA speech recognition technology for use with Dolby devices and services.
-- Slashed training time from a 5 days to 30 minutes by porting Julia codebase to CUDA including an implementation of CTC loss.
-This enabled more complex model builds and faster experimentation which yielded better results.
+- Slashed training time from a 5 days to 30 minutes by porting Julia Deep Learning codebase to CUDA including an implementation of CTC loss.
+This enabled more complex model builds and faster experimentation which yielded 95% detection with low false positive rates.
 - Championed separation of training and deployment code to allow for greater flexibility, in recognition of differing constraints and requirements for each task.
 - Determined the relationship between Baum Welch and CTC to educate colleagues and guided efforts for multi-accent training with mixed corpora.